Ivan-Shaml/docker-free/README.md

 (If you try it at this point, it may not work, because some environment variables still need to be set ... and indeed the `docker.exe` uses those to figure out where to find the docker daemon.
 So continue to next step.)

+Note: The docker CLI is really just a binary that helps you communicate with the docker daemon, using the docker API.
+The TestContainers library does not depend on the docker CLI as it can communicate directly with the docker daemon simply by using the docker API (which is essentially a http REST api).
+For this reason, the docker CLI is _not_ a requirement for TestContainers.

 <br>
 <br>